JiahongChen/da-dataset/README.md

   * Office-Home

 # Segmentation dataset
+You may use the [bash script](https://github.com/JiahongChen/da-dataset/blob/main/scripts/segmentation.sh) to download the data directly or follow the detailed explainations below.

 ## GTA
 GTA dataset contains 14966 synthetic images with pixel-wise annotation, it's resolution is 1914*1052.
 This dataset can be downloaded easily from [TU Darmstadt's server](https://download.visinf.tu-darmstadt.de/data/from_games/) as no registration is needed.
 ```